The Health and Safety Authority (HSA):

 Instructors wishing to deliver training of the FAR course have to make the transition from OFA instructors to FAR Instructors by recognition of prior learning (RPL).

-Only certified FAR Instructors shall delver the FAR course on behalf of CMSE.
+Only certified FAR Instructors shall delver the FAR course on behalf of Occupli.